Last updated October 2024

 The Joint Regulatory Oversight Committee

 In March 2022, the FCA, PSR, CMA and HM Treasury published a joint statement on the future of open banking, announcing the creation of a Joint Regulatory Oversight Committee.
-The committee, co-chaired by the FCA’s Executive Director, Consumers and Competition, Sheldon Mills, and PSR’s Managing Director, Chris Hemsley, held its first meeting on 12 May 2022 where the Terms of Reference for the committee were agreed.
+The committee, co-chaired by the FCA’s Executive Director, Consumers and Competition, Sheldon Mills, and PSR’s Managing Director, David Geale, held its first meeting on 12 May 2022 where the Terms of Reference for the committee were agreed.
 In future, we will publish summary minutes of the committee meetings as referred to in the Terms of Reference.

 The role of the committee is to: